LasagnaCake/MakaiLib/docs/info/units.md

 When everything gets processed.
 It happens independently of *render time*, and is counted in *cycles*.

-By default, it processes at *60 cycles per second*.
+By default, it processes at a static *60 cycles per second*.
 The `speed` variable, defined in the `Makai::Program` class, affects it.
 This variable is automatically clamped to a value between 0 and 1.

 ## Render Time

 When everything gets rendered.
 It happens independently of *logic time*, and is counted in *frames*.

-By default, it processes at *60 frames per second*.
+By default, it processes at a static *60 frames per second*.

 # Footnotes